 Unlike most Silicon Valley startups, we pride ourselves in being independent of venture capital.
 That means there are no investors breathing down our necks demanding unreasonable growth rates and unsustainable spending in anticipation of a quick exit.

-Having grown organically for more than half a decade, we now work with a diverse set of organizations to offer a powerful platform that meets needs in the mentoring and professional development space, and streamlines program managers’ efforts to start and sustain their initiatives.
+Having grown organically for about a decade, we now work with a diverse set of organizations to offer a powerful platform that meets needs in the mentoring and professional development space, and streamlines program managers’ efforts to start and sustain their initiatives.
 Ultimately, the Xinspire platform and team are all about making mentoring thrive.